aformagin/TSEssentials/COMMANDS.md

 ## Optional Module Commands

-These commands are only available when the corresponding module JAR is present in the `TSEssentialsModules` folder.
+These commands are only available when the corresponding extension plugin JAR is present in `UserData/Mods` or the server's `Mods/` alongside the core TSEssentials plugin.

 ### Chat Module Commands